 Assumption: The NRF can verify the Vendor ID of the NWDAF containing AnLF.

-Editor's Note: Alignment with SA2 for the overall procedure and usage of vendor ID is FFS.
+NOTE 1: Alignment with TS 23.288[5] for the overall procedure and usage of vendor ID is not addressed in the present document.

-Editor's Note: How the NRF verifies the Vendor ID of the NFDAF is pending the resolution of Key Issue #11 NRF validation of NFc for access token requests in TR 33.875 "Study on enhanced security aspects of the 5G Service Based Architecture (SBA)"
+NOTE 2:Alignment with the resolution of Key Issue #11 NRF validation of NFc for access token requests in TR 33.875 [10] on how the NRF verifies the Vendor ID of the NWDAF is not addressed in the present document.

 0c.
 The NFp performs some operations for security of the ML model, such as encryption and integrity protection.
 These operations are out of scope of the solution.